Israel media talk of imminent Iran war push

 BOMB, BALLOT

-But U.S. President Barack Obama, seeking re-election in November, has counselled against what he would deem premature Israeli unilateralism.
+But U.S. President Barack Obama, seeking re-election in November, has counseled against what he would deem premature Israeli unilateralism.
 He recently sent top officials to try to close ranks with the conservative Netanyahu.

 Obama's Republican challenger, Mitt Romney, an old friend of Netanyahu who casts himself as a more reliable bulwark for Israeli security, also visited Jerusalem last month.